x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 Custom policy is the policy that can be manually created by the user/tenant.

+## Privileges for management of alert policy

+**Security administrator** privileges are required for the management of an alert policy.
+> [!NOTE]
+> For information on the tasks involved in the management of an alert policy, see [User tasks on alert policies](#user-tasks-on-alert-policies).

+**Security reader** privileges are required to read/view an alert policy.

 > [!IMPORTANT]
 > **Security administrator** privileges are required for creating an alert policy (see).
 For information on creating an alert policy, see [Creating an alert policy](#creating-an-alert-policy).